otavia-projects/otavia/docs/_docs/quick_start.md

    the sender of the `Ask` message as a reply message to the `Ask` message.

 All of the above is compile-time type-safe for sending and receiving messages!
-A `Stack` can only have one `StackState`, its initial state is `StartStack`, every time `continueXXX` completes, it switches to a new `StackState`, and the last `return` method will return `None`, which means the `Stack` is complete!
+A `Stack` can only have one `StackState`, its initial state is `StartStack`, every time `resumeXXX` completes, it switches to a new `StackState`, and the last `return` method will return `None`, which means the `Stack` is complete!

 ![](../_assets/images/stack_resume.drawio.svg)

 Although the message processing may seem complex, most of these steps do not need to be done directly by the developer.
-The developer implements the `continueXXX` method by simply pattern matching the `Stack`'s `StackState` and then executing the corresponding business logic.
+The developer implements the `resumeXXX` method by simply pattern matching the `Stack`'s `StackState` and then executing the corresponding business logic.
 If there is a need to wait for some asynchronous messages, a new `StackState` is returned, otherwise the `return` method is used to end the `Stack`.